Sugar on the Brain & Belly!

 The effects of glucose and other forms of sugar on the brain may be the most profound in diabetes - either type 1 or type 2.
 High blood glucose levels can affect the brain’s functional connectivity, which links brain regions that share functional properties, and brain matter.
 It can cause the brain to atrophy or shrink.
 And it can lead to small-vessel disease, which restricts blood flow in the brain, causing cognitive difficulties and, if severe enough, spurring the development of vascular dementia.

-Optimize glycemic control to protect health
+Optimise glycemic control to protect health

 My top diet tips are: